 We had fallen in love with Newfoundland long before we ever set foot on its soil.
-And, the abundance of gorgeous hiking trails and unique things to do in Gros Morne National Park played a large role in luring us to the island.
-With its lush mountains, vast ocean, and deep fjords, this is a nature-lover’s paradise.
-Once you’ve experienced it, you will always feel its pull on your heart.
+When looking up what to do in Gros Morne National Park led to an abundance of gorgeous hiking trails and unique things to do during our trip.
+This played a large role in luring us to the island on our Atlantic Canada RV trip!

 There are plenty of things to do in Gros Morne National Park and the surrounding area to keep you busy for weeks.
 Here are our top 5 hikes and top 5 activities for the amazing area of Canada.

-Top 5 Hikes in Gros Morne National Park:
+Top 5 Hikes in Gros Morne National Park

 There are dozens of well-maintained trails in Gros Morne National Park, and countless back-country options.
 Stop by the Visitor Center for a map and tips for hiking in the area from the very knowledgeable rangers.

-Baker’s Brook Falls Hike
+1. Baker's Brook Falls Hike

-Who doesn’t love a good waterfall hike?
-At 10-km (6.2-miles), this popular trail goes through forests, bogs and wildflower fields before reaching the huge Baker’s Brook Falls.
+Who doesn't love a good waterfall hike?
+At 10-km (6.2-miles), this popular trail goes through forests, bogs, and wildflower fields before reaching the huge Baker's Brook Falls.

-If you are staying at the Berry Hill Campground, just wander over to the trailhead, otherwise there is a medium-sized parking lot as well.
+If you are staying at the Berry Hill Campground, just wander over to the trailhead.
+Otherwise, there is a medium-sized parking lot as well.
 Since you are fully exposed to the sun for most of the hike, we suggest going early to beat the heat.
 Bug spray is also a must.

-Don’t miss out on the optional short off-shoots of the trail.
-One offers more gorgeous views and the other goes to a moose exclosure for a new perspective.
+Don't miss out on the optional short off-shoots of the trail.
+One offers more gorgeous views, and the other goes to a moose exclosure for a new perspective.

 The purpose of the exclosure is to see what the trail would look like without the effects of moose.
 Don’t expect a heard of these antlered beasts to greet you there, as this is meant to keep them out.

-Once you reach the main event, give yourself plenty of time to admire the size, power and beauty of Baker’s Brooke Falls.
+Once you reach the main event, give yourself plenty of time to admire the size, power, and beauty of Baker's Brooke Falls.
 It is strange that this massive waterfall can be tucked away so secretively in the woods.

-Gros Morne Mountain Overlook Hike
+2. Gros Morne Mountain Overlook Hike

 Although it is not easy, it is much less of a knee-busting, exhausting venture than the climb all the way to the summit (and even worse – back down).
-Expect some elevation gain, stairs and great views.
+Expect some elevation gain, stairs, and great views.

-Tablelands Hike
+3. Tablelands Hike

-Entering the strange, barren landscape of the Tablelands area makes you feel like you’ve taken a wrong turn to an entirely different planet.
+Entering the strange, barren landscape of the Tablelands area makes you feel like you've taken a wrong turn to an entirely different planet.
 The lush green mountains become rocks without much warning.
-And the weirdest part is being able to see completely different scenery on either side of the road!
-Even if you aren’t a hiker, this is worth at least driving through.

 Why is Tablelands so barren?
-That’s the most interesting part.
-This orange rock is actually an exposed portion of the Earth’s mantle.
-There are very few places like this where you can “see the Earth naked,” as the park puts it, making it a top things to do in Newfoundland.
+That's the most interesting part.
+This orange rock is actually an exposed portion of the Earth's mantle.
+There are very few places like this where you can “see the Earth naked,” as the park puts it, making it a top thing to do in Newfoundland.

-This rare occurrence is the result of continent collision about half a million years ago.
+This rare occurrence is the result of a continent collision about half a million years ago.
 Talk about rich history!
 This is part of the reason Gros Morne National Park is a UNESCO World Heritage Site.
 The nearby Discovery Center can offer more in-depth information on this unique area.

 As for hiking, there is an easy 4-km (2.5-mile) hike that goes along a dusty trail to a waterfall view.
 We even saw snow on the mountaintops.
 What a wonderfully weird place!